Department: Comparative Biomedical Sciences

-Sue joined the College in January 2010 as Reader in Translational Medicine.
-The focus of Sue's work is to understand the muscle, eye brain phenotype of a group of muscular dystrophies known as the 'dystroglycanopathies'; which are forms of neuromuscular disease characterised by the altered glycosylation of alpha dystroglycan.
+Sue joined the RVC in January 2010 as Reader in Translational Medicine.
+The focus of Sue's work is to understand the muscle, eye and brain phenotype of a group of muscular dystrophies known as the 'secondary dystroglycanopathies'; which are forms of neuromuscular disease characterised by the altered glycosylation of alpha dystroglycan.

 Whitmore, C., Fernandez-Fuente, M., Booler, H., Parr, C., Kavishwar, M., Ashraf, A., Lacey, E., Kim, J., Terry, R., Ackroyd, M. R. Wells KE, Muntoni F, Wells DJ, Brown SC (2014).
 The transgenic expression of LARGE exacerbates the muscle phenotype of dystroglycanopathy mice.
 Hum.
 Mol.
 Genet.
 Apr 1;23(7):1842-55.